Building the Ford Class

 The shipbuilders at Newport News Shipbuilding who build these floating warfighters are now building the newest class of aircraft carriers, the Gerald R. Ford class.
 With new software-controlled electromagnetic catapults and weapons elevators, a redesigned flight deck and island, and more than twice the electrical capacity of the preceding class, these aircraft carriers are truly designed for the 21st century and beyond.

 The Affordability Challenge

 As the shipbuilders begin construction on the second ship in the class – John F. Kennedy (CVN 79) – the challenge is to reduce the cost of each consecutive ship in the class while maintaining the class’ increased capability.
-Shipbuilders have captured more than 60,000 lessons-learned from the multi-year process of building Gerald R. Ford, many that are already being implemented as cost-saving initiatives in building Kennedy.
+Shipbuilders have captured tens of thousands of lessons-learned from the multi-year process of building Gerald R. Ford, many that are already being implemented as cost-saving initiatives in building Kennedy.

 The Great Indoors, Building Bigger and Digital Shipbuilding

 Newport News Shipbuilding is implementing a host of new initiatives to help reach the program’s cost-cutting goals.
 One major effort is to create more indoor space for construction.
 By moving more work indoors, weather becomes less of a threat to production schedules, and shipbuilders have better access to tools, equipment and crane support.
 Shipbuilders on Kennedy are also building the ship in larger, more complete superlifts before lifting them into the dry dock to be assembled.
 The shipyard is also increasing its use of digital data in the shipbuilding process.
 Efforts to get rid of paper drawings, use plasma etching to intelligently mark steel, visualize spaces using augmented reality, and other initiatives are projecting major efficiency gains in the construction process.